RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models: Conclusion

 \section{Conclusion}

-We have rigorously defined the concept of listwise feature attribution for ranking tasks, which, through the use of different measures of the predicted performance of a model, allows ofr a flexible and contrastive examination of ranking decisions.
-To generate such listwise feature attribution explanations we introduced a method called \method.
+In this work, we have defined the concept of listwise feature attribution for ranking tasks, allowing flexible and contrastive examination of ranking decisions through a listwise explanation objective.
+We show that our proposed approach \method results in delivering faithful feature attributions and \method can aid in meaningfully understanding model decisions and detecting biases.

-We found that \method can aid in understanding model decisions and potentially detecting biases as we have demonstrated through a toy example.
-We confirmed the ability of \method to approximate feature importance through a quantitative analysis, where \method outperforms all point- and listwise baselines.

-With the push to increased transparency in automated decision-making, by the general public and law makers, explainability is especially important for ranking systems as they are part of applications that directly impact peoples lives.
-Feature attribution has long been an important tool for understanding model decisions within other domains, therefore we hope that the listwise definition of feature attribution and \method will facilitate transparency of ranking model decisions.

-Among limitations of our approach are the high computational costs of determining feature attribution explanations, especially for high-dimensional input spaces.
-Also, it has been argued that SHAP attribution values can be difficult to interpret and do not necessarily align with human expectations~\cite{kumar2020problems}, such as the contrastiveness of explanations~\cite{miller2019explanation}.
+However, we note that \method has limitations, including high computational costs for high-dimensional input spaces and the challenge of interpreting SHAP values, which may not always align with human expectations~\cite{kumar2020problems}, potentially lacking contrastiveness~\cite{miller2019explanation}, and it can be susceptible to adversarial attacks~\cite{slack2020fooling}.
+Additionally, SHAP assumes uncorrelated features, leading to unrealistic out-of-distribution data if ignored~\cite{aas2021explaining}.
+Some of these limitations have been addressed in prior literature, and due to \method's structure as a SHAP wrapper, these improvements could potentially be applied to \method (see Section~\ref{section:experiments_discussion}).

-The most important step that we believe should be taken next, is to examine whether the use of listwise SHAP attribution values in a contrastive manner can bridge the gap between mathematically well defined explanations and the practical use in real life applications.
+For future work, we see the need for a more thorough evaluation framework that goes beyond faithfulness.
+Furthermore, future research should examine whether using listwise SHAP attribution values in a contrastive manner can bridge the gap between mathematically well-defined explanations and practical applications in real-life scenarios.